THE MEMBERS OF BLOCK B

 Jaehyo has the lowest voice of Block B's four vocalists, and his voice can have an edgy quality that is well-suited to Block B's harder sound.

-He admits to having been a bit of a wild child, and he has a tattoo on his left arm because he let a friend practice tattooing there (he’s has gotten a much nicer tattoo over the old one).
+He admits to having been a bit of a wild child, and he has a tattoo on his left arm because he let a friend practice tattooing there (he’s gotten a much nicer tattoo over the old one).
 Jaehyo loves fishing and appeared on the cover of a Korean fishing magazine.
 He is sometimes called the orange or tangerine hyung (hyung is a Korean word meaning older brother), or you'll see the other members pretend to peel something off him.
 That's because the Korean term for teasing someone literally means to peel them, and Jaehyo is easy to tease.
 Very easy.

 U-Kwon